ArefEinizade2/ProductGraphSleepNet/README.md

 # ProductGraphSleepNet
 This repository implements the proposed ProductGraphSleepNet via TensorFlow and Keras.
-In the case of using our codes, kindly please consider citing the following paper.
+In the case of using our codes, kindly please consider citing the following paper:

 [Einizade, Aref, Samaneh Nasiri, Sepideh Hajipour Sardouie, and Gari Clifford.
 "ProductGraphSleepNet: Sleep Staging using Product Spatio-Temporal Graph Learning with Attentive Temporal Aggregation." arXiv preprint arXiv:2212.04881 (2022).](https://arxiv.org/abs/2212.04881)